Skip to main content

 Multilingual maintenance

 Per template you store Subject and Content in the supported languages.
-ZEP sends the template automatically in the language of the recipient; if no translation is stored, the organisation's default language is used.
-ZEP supports seven languages: German, English, French, Spanish, Polish, Slovak, and Turkish.
+ZEP sends the template automatically in the language of the recipient.
+If no translation is stored, the organisation's default language is used.
+ZEP supports six languages: German, English, French, Spanish, Slovak, and Turkish.

 Test send before going live